jayden11/pafdR/index.md

 Learning a new programming language requires a lot of time and effort.
 Perhaps you're wondering why you should opt for R and invest time in learning it.
 Here are the main arguments.

 First, **R is a mature, stable platform, continuously supported and intensively used in the industry**.
 When choosing R, you will have the computational background not only for an academic career in scientific research, but also to work as a data analyst in private organizations.
 If you are a student, learning R will create more options for your future career.
-Also, the strong support from the community means it very unlikely the R platform will ever fade away or be substituted for something else.
+Also, the strong support from the community means it is very unlikely the R platform will ever fade away or be substituted for something else.
 Depending on your career choices, R might be the only programming language you ever need to learn.

 **Learning R is easy**.
 My experience in teaching R allows me to say students, even those with no programming experience, have no problem learning the language and using it to create their own code.
 The language is intuitive and certain rules and functions can be extended to different cases.
 For example, function `print` is used to show the contents of an object on the screen.
 You can use it for any kind of object as it adapts to the class of the object.
 So, by learning it one time, you'll be able to apply it in many different scenarios.
 Once you understand how the program works, it is easy to discover new features starting from a previous logic.
 This generic notation facilitates the learning process.